approximatelylinear/trans-passports-docker/README.md

 ## Docker

-This project consists of the following docker container:
+This project consists of the following docker containers:

-* app - flask fronted by gunicorn, managed by supervisor
+* trans_passports_api - Rails API
+* trans_passports_frontend - React-driven frontend (_in progress_)
+* trans_passports_db - Postgres database
+* trans_passports_redis - Redis cache
-* nginx - managed by supervisor
+* nginx - NGINX server managed by supervisor (_in progress_)
-* sumo - log aggregation client - customized per app
+* sumo - log aggregation client - customized per app (_in progress_)
-* logs - a data volume for other containers to write their logs to

 ## Building

-For local building and testing run the following command:
+For local building and testing, run the following command:

-`docker-compose -f compose/local.yml build`
+`make local_build`

 ## Running Containers

+For local running, try the following:

+`make local_up`

-This will build the images (forceably, even if the daemon doesn't think there have been updates) and will start containers.
+If you're having trouble getting changes to be recognized, the following will build the images (forceably, even if the daemon doesn't think there have been updates) and will start containers.

 `docker-compose -f compose/local.yml -p trans_passports up --force-recreate -d`